youtous/docker-skeleton-rails/README.md

 #### 2. Copy `docker-compose.override.sample.yml` to `docker-compose.override.yml`.

-This file is local only.
+This file is local.
 It permits us overriding the values of the `docker-compose.yml`.
 It's useful when you need to specify values linked to the current computer, for instance you can specify the user (UID:GID) which the image should use (useful for permissions).
 ```